Govt. Charges As applicable

 NoC from the owner of the Registered Office of the LLP

-Limited Liability Partnership are comparatively easy to form and manage in India having simple registration process and less formalities. with Ministry of Corporate affairs.
+Limited Liability Partnership are comparatively easy to form and manage in India having simple registration process and less formalities. with the Ministry of Corporate affairs.

 An LLP can be started with a minimum amount of capital money.
 The capital can also be in the form of an asset other than monetary contribution.